 2.5 Customers who make a block booking for a regular hire which takes place over several sessions, for example each week or each month, may be given the option to pay in instalments, with payment covering an individual session requiring to be paid at least 7 days in advance of the session taking place.
 All individual sessions within a block booking will be considered to be provisional until payment for those sessions has been received.
 A booking for an individual session will be cancelled if payment for that session has not been received at least 7 days in advance.

 2.6 Depending on the type of booking being made, customers may be required to provide additional documentation or evidence of eligibility to support their application.
 In these cases the booking will be held as provisional, pending checks being carried out.
+Documentation should be provided at the time of booking, and where this is not possible at least 7 days in advance of the session taking place, to allow time for this to be checked.
 Following successful completion of the checks and payment received (if applicable), confirmation of the booking will be sent to the customer.

 2.7 Where no charge is required for a hire and no additional documentation or evidence is required, bookings will be confirmed immediately at the time of booking, subject to venue availability.

-2.8 Where payment has not been made for provisional bookings at least 7 days prior to the let being due to take place, the provisional booking will be cancelled and the customer will be notified.
+2.8 Where payment has not been made for provisional bookings, or where required documents have not been uploaded, at least 7 days prior to the let being due to take place, the provisional booking will be cancelled and the customer will be notified.

-3.1 Hires are normally charged per hour with some venues charging a minimum period of 2 hours, and are shown on the separate Scale of Charges document, available via the online booking system.
+3.1 Hires are normally charged per hour with some venues charging a minimum period of 2 hours.
+Cricket matches lasting 3 hours or more are charged at a flat for the entire match.
+The current charges are shown on the separate Scale of Charges document, available via the online booking system.

 3.2 Charges are based on the size and type of space to be hired.
 Where there is any dispute as to the rate to be applied to a specific let activity, the final decision will rest with ACC’s Chief Officer (Corporate Landlord).